What Does It Really Mean to Be Free?

 How much freedom do we really have?

 Freedom of speech.
 What about it?
-What is it good for and how much of that do we really have?
+What is it suitable for and how much of that do we really have?
 If you think about it, not so much, it turns out.
 We toiling minions certainly don't have it at work, and work we must to maintain our middle-class pretensions.
-Think about it: your employer gets to dictate what is acceptable or not to say, not you.
+First off, your employer gets to dictate what you can say or not say.
 There goes at least 40-hours a week where our freedom to say what we want is strictly regimented.

 At some point, we've all been in a situation where staring at the floor and keeping our mouths shut in the face of some obvious injustice is the best option, in fact, the only option.
 Those little moments of cowardly (or pragmatic?) surrender keep the paychecks coming, the mortgage paid, and the fridge filled.
 It pays to shut the hell up.